Heuristic Search for Linear Positive Systems: Heuristic search for positive systems

-The algorithm terminates when the bounds provided by the heuristic function can guarantee that the worst-case cost $\overline{g}^\top x_0$ is at most $\gamma$ times larger than the optimal $p^\top x_0$. \begin{proposition} Algorithm \ref{alg:1} with $\gamma = 1$ will terminate in finite time and return the optimal cost function in all states for which $x_0$ is non-zero. \end{proposition} \begin{pf} We first prove that the algorithm terminates.
+\begin{proposition} {Consider a problem on the form \eqref{eq:optprob} with finite value for $x_0\in\mathbb{R}^n_+$.} Algorithm~\ref{alg:1} with $\gamma = 1$ will terminate in finite time and return the optimal cost function in all states for which $x_0$ is non-zero. \end{proposition} \begin{pf} We first prove that the algorithm terminates.
 Note that step \ref{step:p} can be solved by means of linear programming as a direct result of Theorem \ref{th:main}, and can thus be completed in finite time.
 With a view towards generating a contradiction, assume that the algorithm does not terminate.
 By iteration of step~\ref{step:S}, we must then eventually have $S = \mathcal{V}$.
-This means that step~\ref{step:p} solves~\eqref{eq:g} for the full state, which is equivalent to~\eqref{eq:p}, yielding ${\overline{g}_S = \underline{g}_S = p}$ according to Theorem~\ref{th:main}.
+This means that step~\ref{step:p} solves~\eqref{eq:g} for the full state, which is equivalent to~\eqref{eq:p}, yielding ${\overline{g}_S = \underline{g}_S = p}$ according to Theorem~\ref{th:main}{, since the full problem has a finite optimal value}.
 This in turn means that ${\overline{g}_S^\top x_0/\underline{g}_S^\top x_0 = 1}$, and the algorithm will terminate in the next step, contradicting our assumption.

 The above reasoning shows that the algorithm terminates and that the optimal cost is obtained for all states if ${S = \mathcal{V}}$ upon termination.
 We now examine the case of termination with ${S\neq\mathcal{V}}$.
 With ${\gamma = 1}$ this implies that